 For the majority of Schools, there is no deadline on applying for research.
 However, the following Schools have specific deadlines each year:

-- School of International Relations – Applications to be considered for scholarship funding must be received by Friday 15 December 2017.
-The deadline for all postgraduate research applications is Monday 15 January 2018.
+- School of International Relations – applications to be considered for scholarship funding must be received by Friday 13 December 2019.
+The deadline for all postgraduate research applications is Monday 13 January 2020.
+The application portal will open on Tuesday 1 October 2019.

 For all other Schools or Departments, applications can be sent in any time throughout the academic year.
 However, it is important to remember that if you are applying for any scholarships or funding, then the deadline for this may be early in the year.